karabas94/advance_final/README.md

 # Bookshop

 ## Function of shop
+* Celery
+  * synchronization book from store to shop
+  * synchronization order from shop to store(sent to API)
-* Celery(periodically synch books from store to shop, orders from shop to store(used API) and back)
+  * synchronization order status from store to shop
 * Search books
 * Filtration by genre
 * Pagination
 * Review of book
 * Tracking order
-* Annotation
+* DB queries optimized
 * Cart(used session)
 * Login/Registration
 * Feedback